← All Guides beginner

 The T-plate is the main chassis flex point on rear-wheel-drive Mini-Z platforms.
 It controls rear traction under acceleration and how the car settles through corners.
 Stock T-plates are plastic with limited tuning options.

 Upgrading to a carbon fiber or aluminum T-plate gives you more consistent behavior and opens up the tuning range.
 Stiffer plates work better on high-grip surfaces; softer plates help on low-grip or bumpy surfaces.
+The T-Plate Setup guide covers how to read the car and choose the right flex.

 What to buy: Carbon T-plates from PN Racing or Yeah Racing.
 Start with a medium flex rating.